 Humans and microbes co-exist in a mutually beneficial relationship in our bodies.
 Microbes can be found naturally not only in our stools, but also in our mouths, tissues, and blood, even when we are healthy.

 The microbiome is the community of all the microbes—bacteria, fungi, protozoa, and viruses—that live on and inside the human body.
 The composition of the microbiome changes with many factors such as location in the body, lifestyle, and gender.
 If analyzed properly, the microbiome can reveal the status of our health.

 Microbes and Cancer

 Microbes are now known to be found in human tissues, including cancer tissues and blood.
-Micronoma’s proprietary platform and global expertise allow for the identification of microbial signatures in circulating blood that are predictive of a cancerous tumor.
-This minimally invasive liquid biopsy sample type can be more easily collected than a solid tissue sample.
+Micronoma’s proprietary platform and global expertise allow for the development of innovative LDTs for identification of microbial signatures in circulating blood that are predictive of a cancerous tumor.
+This type of minimally invasive liquid biopsy LDT uses blood samples, which can be more easily collected than solid tissue samples.

 draw to collect samples